 Embedded operations is a model where an external operator — like Productiv — takes over production execution inside your facility.
 Not staffing agency headcount.
-A full operating system: management, process engineering, supervision, quality controls, and outcome accountability.
-You keep your facility and equipment.
-The operator runs the work.
+A full operating system:

 The term gets applied loosely.
 The defining feature of a genuine embedded model is accountability transfer — the operator owns the outcome, not just the labor supply.